AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 }
 ```
 The `"url": "https://api.github.com/repos/AtlasOfLivingAustralia/fieldcapture/issues/1"` is going to be used for all following comments and changes on this issue.
+These URLs of the issues we created with the migration script need to be stored/preserved for later, at least to:
+- maintain a link between the original (code.google.com) and the migrated (github) issue
+- delete/roll-back some (or all) migrated issues from github in case we want to re-run the migration, etc.

 ##### gihub API comment on an issue
 `details/hc1` _(representing the 1st comment on the issue AND 1st change to the issue)_